siko-ki/PhilanthropyLab/README.md

 ## 🎯 Overall Challenges

-We've identified several key areas where technology can make a significant social impact that we would like to explore during this hackathon.
+We've identified several key areas where technology can make significant social impact that we would like to explore.

 1. **Charity Evaluation and Impact Measurement:** Develop tools to measure and evaluate the effectiveness of charities.
 2. **Nonprofit Fundraising Solutions:** Create innovative solutions to increase fundraising capabilities for nonprofits.